Mold-Toxicity-How-to-Protect-Yourself-from-Mold-Exposure

 If you need assistance in fighting mold toxicity and its symptoms, controlling your genes, improving your diet and lifestyle choices, you are welcome to schedule a consultation with me.

 Spores are always floating in the air and it is extremely hard to prevent mold growth, yet it is possible to reduce the risks.
-Here are some tips on how to control moisture and keep your home free from mold and mildew.
+Here are some tips on how to protect yourself from mold:

 If you have the symptoms of mold toxicity and you need help with a treatment plan to help eliminate the mold and regain your health - schedule a consultation.